2017 DISES Distinguished International Leadership Award:

 George William Muliika

-The 2016 DISES International Distinguished Leadership Award was presented to was presented to George William Muliika for his work to improve the lives of learners with disabilities.
+George William Muliika works tirelessly to improve the lives of learners with disabilities.
 George has demonstrated significant efforts in organizing and leading a new student group at Kisubi Brothers University in Uganda.This group focuses on serving the needs of learners with disabilities.
 Their goal is to grow and support local efforts to improve the lives of children living and learning in vulnerable conditions in their country.
 George has been leading the student group at Kisubi Brothers University since its inception in June 2015.
 His enthusiasm and dedication to meeting the needs of children with disabilities are evident through his efforts to improve educational conditions for learners and to increase their access to education.
 He has assembled an impressive group of 22 dedicated teacher preparation students who have collaborated in organizing their group to build awareness of the needs of children and adults with special needs and promote educational opportunities for learners with special needs.
 These goals align well with the DISES mission and goals in fostering collaborative partnerships and promoting advocacy for human rights.

 2015 DISES International Distinguished Leadership Award: